Testicular Pain: Causes, Complications, and Treatment

 A more harmless cause of left testicular pain is a testicular varicocele.
-The inability of the veins to lead the blood back to the heart can cause a stabbing pain or an unpleasant feeling of pressure in the left testicle.
-This feeling can be further intensified by wearing boxer shorts in which the scrotum and the varicocele are additionally exposed to gravity (vertical load on the veins).
+The inability of the veins to lead the blood back to the heart can cause stabbing pain or an unpleasant feeling of pressure in the left testicle.
+This feeling can be further intensified by wearing boxer shorts, in which the scrotum and the varicocele are additionally exposed to gravity (vertical load on the veins).
 In this case, it is generally recommended to wear underwear that provides better support.
 This is also because it helps to avoid one of the main risk factors for the further development of a varicocele (varicose vein testicle).

-It is important in every case of testicular pain (right testicular pain / left testicular pain) that the cause is clarified by a medical specialist / urologist.
+It is important in every case of testicular pain (right testicular pain / left testicular pain) that the cause is clarified by a medical specialist/urologist.
 Especially if the pain persists, has occurred spontaneously or is recurrent (chronic testicular pain).

 Let us take a closer look at the various causes of pain in the testicles:

-These are the most common causes of testicular pain:
+These are the most common causes of Testicular Pain:

 1. Testicular pain due to physical trauma (bruising, impact, fall)

 Harmless pain in the testicles usually includes testicular pain caused by physical trauma.
 This can be caused, for example, by a bruise (football/handball), an unforeseeable impact or a fall.
 The sudden testicular pain that occurs usually goes away after a few minutes.
-Nevertheless, the affected person should take care to protect his testicles better afterwards and allow enough time for regeneration.
+Nevertheless, the affected person should take care to protect his testicles better afterward and allow enough time for regeneration.
 If the pain persists, a hospital should be visited immediately to intervene if necessary.

 - Severe pain